Lecture 2

 What does performance mean?

-The first way to improve performance of code, which is also often the best way, is to be smarter.
-For example, you just invent a new algorithm that scales linearly instead of exponentially.
-In most cases, this is the very best way to improve the speed of programs, especially when the program has to scale to very large input sizes.
-Some people have been very smart, and have invented all kinds of ways to reduce the complexity of certain pieces of code.
+The first way to improve performance of code, which is also often the best way, is to be smarter (or rely on the smarts of others).
+For example, if you "simply" invent a new algorithm that scales linearly instead of exponentially this will be a massive performance boon.
+In most cases, this is the best way to improve the speed of programs, especially when the program has to scale to very large input sizes.
+Some people have been clever and have invented all kinds of ways to reduce the complexity of certain pieces of code.
 However, we will not talk too much about this here.
-Algorithmics is a very interesting subject, and we have all kinds of dedicated courses on it here at the TU Delft.
+Algorithmics is a very interesting subject, and we many dedicated courses on it here at the TU Delft.

 • You make the function itself faster